About the 2023 edition.

 What happens during the program?

-Free Electrons concludes with a pitch day and a celebration, where startups will also have a chance to showcase their business to an audience of external investors, partners, mentors and the local ecosystem – one startup will be awarded $200,000USD – no strings attached.
+The programs concludes with a Pitch Day and a celebration where start-ups have a chance to showcase their business to an audience of investors, partners, mentors and the local ecosystem.

 What happens after the program?